8-Bit-Brain-Guy/FootballManagerPythonEdition/README.md

 # FootballManagerPythonEdition
-A primitive Python based Football Manager, that has the look and feel of an old C64 football manager.
+A Python based Football Manager, that has the look and feel of an old C64 football manager.
 The GUI will be created using Tkinter.

 Language will be in German for the moment.
 Might be changed to english at a later point in time.